mrocklin/blog/_posts/work/2020-11-06-technical-lead.md

     people can develop on at once in parallel is hard and requires thoughtful design.

--   **Scope problems for your team:** you don't have time to do all of the work yourself, but you may have time to describe how you would solve a particularly tricky part of a problem, or to craft a test for the behavior that you want.
+    In some sense, a technical lead is able to realize the "mythical man-month" by finding a path through the problem that exposes enough concurrency to enable acceleration through parallelism.

+-   **Scope problems for your team:** a small amount of scoping and support work from you can often save your teammates long hours of work.
+This can take many forms:

+    -   Presenting a problem in context
+    -   Provide a recommended approach, and pointers to relevant pieces of the code
+    -   Tests that you think should pass that encode important behavior or make the API clear

     As you know, a lot of software development time is spent understanding design, and exploring wrong paths.
 You're probably faster at this than your teammates, and so it's a highly productive activity for you.
+    By providing enough detail up-front you can reduce uncertainty, stress, and delays from your teammates' work, which they will appreciate.

 -   **Know your team:** In order to properly scope and describe tasks for your teammates you need to know their technical capabilities and preferences